 Occupational therapy is a health profession that focuses on redesigning daily occupations to maximize independence in living.
-Its practitioners provide services to individuals and populations of all ages who have physical, developmental and psychosocial deficits.
-The program emphasizes the biological, behavioral and social sciences.
+Its practitioners provide services to individuals and populations of all ages who have physical, developmental, and psychosocial deficits or other barriers, to occupational performance.
+The program emphasizes the biological, behavioral, and social sciences.
 Occupational therapy students engage in experiential learning in laboratory settings both on campus and in the professional practice environment.